Neoshrimp/LBoL-Entity-Sideloader/src/EffectLib/README.md

 ### Effect Library
 *not a gameplay mod*

+`0.0.11` the only SE is currently bugged.
+Don't use this

 Commonly useful entity/effect library for modders.

 Very small currently, if during mod dev something seems generically useful I might add it.